jiaolong1021/vue-helper/README.md

 this plugin main enhance ability for write vue and extension for Element-UI, VUX, IVIEW
 ## detail function can see change log.

+## release 2.1.3 notes
+modify snippets short cut, remove begin with vg or vo. all begin with v

 ## release 2.1.0 notes
 add common code snippets for vue all begin with v